b10wf15h3d/b10wf15h3d.github.io/_posts/2022-04-20-My-OSCP-Story.md

 **_Did you experience burnout?_**

 Who doesn't?!
 Don't be afraid to admit it to yourself or to others.
-Sometimes you need to push the chair away from your desk and step away.
-Maybe an hour, day, week or even a month!
-It is natural so address the signs early on before it gets so heavy you wave the white flag and give up for good.
+Step away, have a coffee, go for dinner with friends or whatever it is you do to reset your mind!

 **_What were your key resources external to the PWK material?_**